This is now in your Top Picks!

 1

-Tucked away on Al Muraqqabat Road in Deira is the city's best Palestinian falafel and hummus spot.
+Tucked away on Al Muraqqabat Road in Deira is some of the best street food in Dubai, Palestinian falafel and hummus.
 No ordinary dry brown-bellied falafels here, the fryers at Sultan Falafel churn out moist, vibrant green falafels loaded with parsley, coriander and dill.
 The fresh-baked puffy pita (khubz) from its sister restaurant next door is the perfect excuse to play sandwich artist.
-Order some accompaniments: slow cooked fava beans (foul), chilli sauce (shatta), pickles, deep-fried eggplant and cauliflower.
+Order some accompaniments: slow-cooked fava beans (foul), chilli sauce (shatta), pickles, deep-fried eggplant and cauliflower.
 Finally, add some velvety hummus splashed with a zesty green pepper and lemon sauce (tatbeela).
 The pros know to use their fork to smash and smear the falafels inside the pita pocket before adding all the other ingredients.

 2